-Jim Hollingworth was born in Cornwall in 1979.
+Jimp was born in Cornwall in 1979.
 Since graduating from a Masters Degree in Illustration: Authorial Practice at Falmouth University he is based in both London and Cornwall working as an artist and illustrator.
 Heavily influenced by skateboard art, poster art and comics, his work spans themes of the sublime to the absurd and approaches drawing in a journalistic manner.
-Jim generates a prolific and varied body of work including live performance, murals and record sleeves.
-His work has been shown internationally including at The Saatchi Gallery, New Art Gallery Walsall and The Barbican Centre and is included in various international collections while producing illustration commissions for clients such as Polydor Records, Vans & Gavin Turk.
+Jim generates an extensive and varied body of work including live performance, murals and record covers.
+His work has been shown internationally including The Saatchi Gallery, New Art Gallery Walsall and The Barbican Centre and is included in various international collections while producing illustration commissions for clients such as Vans & Gavin Turk.

 Jim Hollingworth’s alter ego JIMP wanders onto the set of a B-movie horror flick only to have an accidental assignation with George Orwell chatting Beuys-style to a coyote with the ears of a hare.
 His Pinocchio nose and donkey tail grows as the anthropomorphic principle shifts into reverse gear.
 Played out in the dystopian social order of JIMP’s ribald imagination is the existential angst of the common people, living lives they don’t understand.
 The thin veneer of civilisation covering the troglodyte rawness of our baser selves is stripped away by his understated drawings, the cave of the gallery daubed with paper graffiti like the crude confident drawings of the ancients.